Physician Assistant, Master of Science

 Of course, Physician Assistant students also benefit from the outstanding resources all St. John's students enjoy.
 Campus facilities include high-tech classrooms, laboratories, and our 1.7 million-volume Library.
 Our new D'Angelo Center is a five-story, 127,000-square-foot University and Student Center with classrooms, lecture halls, a Starbucks café, and a full-service food court.

-Program policies apply to all students, principal faculty, and the program director regardless of location (Standard A3.02).
-Students can find program policies documented in their Didactic and Clinical Year Guidelines distributed at orientation.
+Program policies apply to all students, principal faculty, and the program director regardless of location (Standard A3.01).
+Students can find program policies on the website and/or documented in their Didactic and Clinical Year Guidelines distributed at orientation.

 Students are not required to provide or solicit clinical sites or preceptors.
 (Standard A3.03).